luojiahai/luojiahai.github.io/content/posts/hugging-face-transformers-fine-tuning/index.md

 ## Processing the data

-We will use as an example the MRPC (Microsoft Research Paraphrase Corpus) dataset, introduced in a [paper](https://www.aclweb.org/anthology/I05-5002.pdf) by William B. Dolan and Chris Brockett.
+We will use the MRPC (Microsoft Research Paraphrase Corpus) dataset, introduced in a [paper](https://www.aclweb.org/anthology/I05-5002.pdf).
 The dataset consists of 5,801 pairs of sentences, with a label indicating if they are paraphrases or not (i.e., if both sentences mean the same thing).

 ### Loading a dataset from the Hub